microsoftgraph/group-membership-management/README.md

                                                 -Clean $true `
                                                 -Verbose
 Follow the instructions on the screen.

+Note:
+* AppTenantId <app-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
+* KeyVaultTenantId <keyvault-tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
+* If you only have one tenant, these will be set to the same tenant id.

 ### Creating the certificate
 If you don't need to use a certificate for authentication you can skip this step.